150 Square Meters to Square Feet: A thorough look to Unit Conversion

 Q: Why is the conversion factor squared?

 A: Because area is a two-dimensional measurement.
-We're converting both length and width, which are multiplied to calculate area.
-Therefore, the linear conversion factor (meters to feet) must be squared to account for both dimensions.
+On top of that, we're converting both length and width, which are multiplied to calculate area.
+Because of this, the linear conversion factor (meters to feet) must be squared to account for both dimensions.

 Q: What if I need to convert from square feet to square meters?